hbkworld/streaming-spec/complex_types.md

 ## Time

 The time is mandatory for each signal.
 It is not part of the signal value.
-It can be equidistant (linear implicit) or non-equidistant (explicit).
+It can follow an implicit rule (most likely equidistant or linear) or may be explicit.

-### Equidistant Time
+### Linear Time
 Equidistant time is described as a [linear implicit rule](#Linear_Rule).
-To calculate the absolute time for an equidistant time, There needs to be an absolute start time and a delta time.
+To calculate the absolute time for linear time, There needs to be an absolute start time and a delta time.
 Both can be delivered by a separate, signal specific, meta information.